 WELCOME TO THE NORTH GRENVILLE HISTORICAL SOCIETY!The North Grenville Historical Society is a group of dedicated volunteers whose first objective is to arouse and stimulate public interest in the heritage and history of the people and places of the North Grenville area; including the historical townships of Oxford-on-Rideau and South Gower, the historical town of Kemptville; and the hamlets of Pelton’s Corners, Heckston, Oxford Mills, Burritt’s Rapids, Oxford Station and Bishop’s Mills.

 We also advance education by improving the public’s understanding and awareness of the history of North Grenville by hosting events, supporting programs, producing educational materials and scholarly articles and operating the North Grenville Archives, which is owned by the Society.
 The purposes of the Archives are to collect, classify and preserve information and artifacts relating to North Grenville and to maintain this material as a resource centre accessible to members and the general public.
-Our constitution makes it clear that the Society is to be “carried on without purpose of gain for its members, and any profits or gains to the organization shall be used in promoting its objectives.”
-UPCOMING MEETINGS AND ACTIVITIESOn 23 July 1923, almost exactly 100 years ago, G. Howard Ferguson was sworn in as Ontario's 9th Premier.
-Dr. David Shanahan will relate how this small-town boy, born into a political family in Kemptville went on to play a role on the national and international stage.
+Our constitution makes it clear that the Society is to be “carried on without purpose of gain for its members, and any profits or gains to the organization shall be used in promoting its objectives.” upcoming public meeting 12 november 2025Life next door to a great power like the U.S. has not always been easy.
+We have tried to be a good neighbour, but this is not the first time that emotions and aggressiveness have spilled over our southern border.
+Dr. David Shanahan, our Historian Emeritus, will trace our current unstable relationship back through numerous times of tension to the War of 1812-14 and perhaps its most humiliating episode for the U.S., when the British burned the White House and the Capitol Building in Washington in retaliation for the burning of York (Toronto) and Newark (Niagara-on-the-Lake) as shown on the poster.
+Meeting begins at 7:00 pm, doors open at 6:30 pm, Refreshments.
+All welcome.

 |